hyundotio/magicpad/readme.md

 # EasyOPGP

-EasyOPGP is a OpenPGP encryption / decryption tool for beginners.
+EasyOPGP is an OpenPGP encryption / decryption tool for beginners.
 It is designed to be run standalone via the browser or executable (Electron).

 ## Installation

 You can run EasyOPGP three ways
-1. Run main.html via web browser
+1. Run `main.html` via web browser
 2. Build and run executable
 ```
 npm install electron-packager -g